Skip to main content

 PIM is concerned with the fragmentation of product data.
 This is the hallmark of a PIM system.
 In an omnichannel world, in which data also comes in from many sources (think of many different suppliers, information regarding the supply chain and supplies) and is also brought out through many roads and systems (think mainly of your webshop, retailers, offline and other points of sale), a PIM solution ensures that data is consistent in all places.

 A PIM system makes product data centrally manageable.
-After the consistency of product data, this is probably the second major advantage of a PIM system.
+After the consistency of product data, this is probably the second significant advantage of a PIM system.
 Product data can be viewed and managed in one place.

 Why a PIM System?